On the number density of "direct collapse" black hole seeds: Abstract

 \section{Abstract}

-Supermassive black holes (BHs) of millions solar masses and above reside in the center of most local galaxies, but they also power active galactic nuclei and quasars, detected up to $z=7$.
-This observational evidence puts strong constraints on the BH growth and the mass of the first BH seeds.
-The scenario of ``direct collapse'' is very appealing as it leads to the formation of large mass BH seeds in the range $10^4-10^6 \rm{M_{\odot}}$, which eases explaining how quasars at $z=6-7$ are powered by BHs with masses $>10^9 \msun$.
+Supermassive black holes (BHs) reside in the center of most local galaxies, but they also power active galactic nuclei and quasars, detected up to $z=7$.
+These quasars put constraints on early BH growth and the mass of BH seeds.
+The scenario of ``direct collapse'' is appealing as it leads to the formation of large mass BH seeds, $10^4-10^6 \rm{M_{\odot}}$, which eases explaining how quasars at $z=6-7$ are powered by BHs with masses $>10^9 \msun$.
 Direct collapse, however, appears to be rare, as the conditions required by the scenario are that gas is metal-free, the presence of a strong photo-dissociating Lyman-Werner flux, and large inflows of gas at the center of the halo, sustained for $10-100$ Myr.
 We performed several cosmological hydrodynamical simulations that cover a large range of box sizes and resolutions, thus allowing us to understand the impact of several physical processes on the distribution of direct collapse BHs.
 We identify halos where direct collapse can happen, and derive the number density of BHs.
 We also investigate the discrepancies between hydrodynamical simulations, direct or post-processed, and semi-analytical studies.
-We find that for direct collapse to account for BHs in normal galaxies, the critical Lyman-Werner flux required for direct collapse must be much less than predicted by 3D simulations that include detailed chemical models.
-However, when supernova feedback is relatively weak, enough direct collapse BHs to explain $z=6-7$ quasars can be obtained for more realistic values of the critical Lyman Werner flux.
+Under optimistic assumptions, we find that for direct collapse to account for BHs in normal galaxies, the critical Lyman-Werner flux required for direct collapse must be about two orders of magnitude lower than predicted by 3D simulations that include detailed chemical models.
+However, when supernova feedback is relatively weak, enough direct collapse BHs to explain $z=6-7$ quasars can be obtained for Lyman-Werner fluxes about one order of magnitude lower than found in 3D simulations.